 Spinal cord injuries occur in many ways, such as a traumatic accident or hit to the spine that results in a fracture of the vertebrae.
-The actual damage begins on impact when displaced bone fragments and/or ligaments tear into or bruise spinal tissue.
-Most spine injuries do not completely sever the spine cause enough damage to cause fractures that can disable or destroy the axons.
-As the signal carriers of the human body, Axons carry the electric signals and act as a messenger between the body and the brain.
+The damage begins on impact when displaced bone fragments and ligaments tear into or bruise spinal tissue.
+Most spine injuries do not completely sever the spine and cause enough damage to cause fractures that can disable or destroy the axons.
+As the signal carriers of the human body, axons carry electric signals and act as messengers between the body and the brain.
 Most spinal injuries usually cause damage to some or all of the axons.

 What is an Acute Spinal Cord Injury?

-The spinal cord is a thick bundle of nerves that is designed to carry signals between our brain and the rest of our body.
-Acute spine injuries usually occur after sudden & traumatic injury.
+The spinal cord is a thick bundle of nerves designed to carry signals between the brain and the rest of the body.
+Acute spine injuries (SCI) usually occur after sudden and traumatic Injury.
 The SCI can be as minor as a contusion (bruise), a partial tear, or a complete spinal tear (transection).
-Spinal injures are also more common in young adults and men.
+Spinal injuries are also more common in young adults and men.

 A traumatic spinal injury can result in an instant loss of movement, touch feelings, and reduction in organ function below the damaged vertebrae.
 The most common areas of spinal injuries are in the cervical ( neck ) and thoracic spine areas.
 Spinal injuries are one of the most common causes of permanent disability and death in both children and adults.

-These 33 vertebrae help to form our spine and also to protect the spinal cord and nerve bundles.
+These 33 vertebrae help form our spine and protect the spinal cord and nerve bundles.
 Generally speaking, the higher the spine injury, the more severe the patient’s symptoms are.
-Injuries to the vertebrae do not necessarily mean the spinal cord is damaged and damage to the spinal column can occur without dislocations or breaks in the vertebrae such as cases of patients with spinal inflammation caused by transverse myelitis.
+Injuries to the vertebrae do not necessarily mean the spinal cord is damaged, and damage to the spinal column can occur without dislocations or breaks in the vertebrae, such as in patients with spinal inflammation caused by transverse myelitis.

 1 Year After Stem Cell Therapy for Spinal Cord Injury